menu

 The Geographic Medicine Center (GMC) is engaged in clinical services, research, and teaching/educational activities in the areas of tropical diseases/emerging infections, vaccine preventable diseases, and travel health.

-Our clinic offers pre and post-travel services for infectious diseases related to travel for adults over the age of 18.
+Our clinics offer pre- and post-travel services for infectious diseases related to travel for adults 18 years and older.
 Persons younger than 18 should seek care through Pediatric Infectious Diseases.

 Johns Hopkins Travel Health Program Clinic (Pre-Travel)